How Surveyors Create Easements?

-One example I encountered that did not have a “together with” recital was during the survey of a property in the 1990’s for conveyance and mortgage purposes.
+One example I encountered that did not have a 'together with' recital was during the survey of a property in the 1990's for conveyance and mortgage purposes.
 The property under survey did not contain any recitals as to an easement or r-o-w that would be considered a benefit or burden.
-All seemed to be in order and it was only on the review of the titled document of the rear and down-slope property that it was discovered that the subject property had an easement over the neighbours property for municipal sewer access.
-Fortunately this did not encumber the lot in any manner but had the lot under conveyance been “subject to” the sewer line easement then it might have jeopardized the sale.
+All seemed to be in order and it was only on the review of the titled document of the rear and down-slope property, that it was discovered the subject property had an easement over the neighbours property for municipal sewer access.
+Fortunately, this did not encumber the lot in any manner, but had the lot under conveyance been 'subject to' the sewer line easement, then it might've jeopardized the sale.
 The easement was not really described very well and in future years may be a problem if maintenance is required.

-An easement may have been executed properly but not recorded in the public registry.
-This might have been a result of waiting until recording fees were acquired or that it was felt that the old hat box on the top shelf or the attic was a safe spot.
-Well … time and following generations sometimes pay little attention to old deeds and mortgages that are covered in dust.
-House fires, marital discord and death also played a role in the destruction of what might have appeared to be old and obsolete documents.
+An easement may have been executed properly, but not recorded in the public registry.
+This could've been a result of waiting until recording fees were acquired, or that it was felt that the old hat box on the top shelf, or the attic, was a safe spot.
+Well..... time and following generations sometimes pay little attention to old deeds and mortgages that are covered in dust.
+Housefires, marital discord and death also played a role in the destruction of what might've appeared to be old and obsolete documents.

-It is also quite likely that a conveyance took place and the owners were reluctant to register the deeds since it would mean receiving a tax bill and registration under the Registry Act is not mandatory but certainly advisable.
+It's also quite likely that a conveyance took place and the owners were reluctant to register the deeds since, it would mean receiving a tax bill.
+Registration under the Registry Act is not mandatory, but certainly advisable.
 Non-registration usually resulted in a break in the chain-of-title if the document was lost.
-The heirs were then faced with having to prove title and accompanying rights.
+The heirs awee then faced with having to prove title and accompanying rights.
 The new Land Registration Act demands that registration take place to ensure title conveyance.
 All easements that may be a benefit or burden are also required to be listed on the property registry.

-If an easement has not been recorded but it was properly executed at the time and the document exists then it can be relied upon.
-It may not be a problem for the land surveyor to position the easement but if it was not documented properly by the party or parties required at the time it may not exist.
-An easement that may not have been properly documented does not necessarily mean that the easement does not exist, which leads us into the next section of prescriptive rights.
+If an easement hasn't been recorded, but was properly executed at the time and the document exists, then it can be relied upon.
+It may not be a problem for the land surveyor to position the easement, but if it wasn't documented properly by the party or parties required at the time, it may not exist.
+An easement that may not have been properly documented does not necessarily mean the easement doesn't exist, which leads us into the next section of prescriptive rights.

-The land surveyor is the individual relied upon to visit the property, review the documentation and advise the owner of any concerns with respect to the owner being able to enjoy the land as described.
+The land surveyor is the individual relied upon to visit the property, review the documentation and advise the owner of any concerns to the owner being able to enjoy the land as described.
 This means providing an opinion on the extent of title and subsequently any potential burdens or benefits that might accompany the property.
 The land surveyor is deemed to be the eyes of the lawyer, realtor, mortgagor and purchaser in the execution of any contract to provided professional land surveying services.
-Is it possible for an easement not to be recorded or missed in the review of the parcel registry or search of the Registry records?
-The answer is an obvious yes; to err is human and land surveyors and other professionals are no exception.
-Missing a relevant document can certainly cause a problem but hopefully that does not happen often since most documents are properly recorded.
+Is it possible for an easement to not be recorded or missed in the review of the parcel registry or search of the Registry records?
+The answer is yes.
+To err is human and land surveyors and other professionals are no exception.
+Missing a relevant document can certainly cause a problem, but hopefully that doesn't happen often since most documents are properly recorded.

 Power line easement 25' x 5'